Aspose/releases.aspose.com/content/en/tasks/cpp/new-releases/aspose.tasks-for-c++-24.3.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Tasks for C++ 24.3 release for Windows/Linux/MacOS</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+This update of Aspose.Tasks for C++ empowers developers with a range of improvements for streamlined project management within their C++ applications on Windows, Linux, and macOS platforms.

+### Key Highlights

+- **Enhanced MPP File Handling:** Aspose.Tasks for C++ 24.3 tackles non-standard MPP file structures created by MS Project 16 to ensure seamless data processing.
+- **Robust Task & Resource Management:** Developers can experience improved handling of tasks and resource Guids within XML formats and strengthen data integrity using the C++ project management API.
+- **Accurate Timephased Data Management:** Precise handling of timephased data for material resource assignments enhances project planning accuracy.
+- **Optimized Project Saving:** You can effectively maintain data consistency as repetitive saving to MPP and XML formats no longer results in empty assignment Guids.

+### Additional Updates

+- Accuracy of calculation of dependent properties for tasks with 100% completion is optimized.
+- Setting `ActualFinish` for tasks with zero duration is supported.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Tasks for C++ 24.3 Release Notes](https://releases.aspose.com/tasks/cpp/release-notes/2024/aspose-tasks-for-cpp-24-3-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}